 Edwards-Maurer Field has a state-of-the-art artificial playing surface and Earl F. Morris Track is a 400-meter track outfitted with a similarly cutting-edge surface.
 The entire complex is lighted, home to the Tiger football, track, field hockey, men's and women's soccer and men's and women's lacrosse teams.

-The David and Georgianna Albright Tennis Complex houses 12 lighted tennis courts with a Dynaflex surface, six of which are lighted.
+The David and Georgiana Albright Tennis Complex houses six lighted tennis courts with a Dynaflex surface, all of which are lighted.
 Bill Edwards Field offers playing and practice fields, while Betty Dillahunt Field is home to the Tiger softball team.

 Sportsmanship At Wittenberg